IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_trusted_profiles.html.markdown

 # ibm_iam_trusted_profile

-Retrieve information about IAM trusted profile as a read-only data source.
+Create, update and delete an IAM trusted profile resource.
 For more information, about trusted profile, see [Create a trusted profile](https://cloud.ibm.com/apidocs/iam-identity-token-api#create-profile)

 ## Example usage